fssa-batch3/sesslyn.johnson__web_project/README.md

     * Expected result :
         * You will be logged out of your account and navigate to the index page.

-DELETE YOUR ACCOUNT :  ( COMPLETED )
-* Scenario 1: Delete your account
-    * Steps :
-        1. If you want to complete erase your details.
-        2. Navigate to the profile page.
-        3. By clicking the profile icon on the right corner of the header.
-        4. On the profile page, click delete button on the bottom of the page.
-    * Expected result :
-        * Navigate to the index page and your data has been erased.

 Add Products to Cart:  ( COMPLETED )
 * Scenario 1: Add Products to Cart